Rashid-007/DemoGym/README.md

 # DemoGym
-A Gym Website created to demo a Java/AngularJs Stack.
+A Gym Website created to demo Spring Boot  and AngularJs.